 This is the downside of using category cable to make audio connections.
 The wires are not as rugged as say Belden 8451.
 This was causing problems because it is at an AM studio/transmitter site.

-Three phase, 30 amp, 240 volt contactor installed in a 480 volt system.
+Three-phase, 30 amp, 240-volt contactor installed in a 480-volt system.
 Lasted a few years, anyway.

 New tenants on one of our towers.
-This is a white faced (or bald faced) hornets nest.
-They are really paper wasps, but that difference aside, these beasts are nasty, aggressive and have a painful sting.
-Normally, I am a live and let live kind of person, but in this case, they gotta go.
+This is a white-faced (or bald-faced) hornet’s nest.
+They are really paper wasps, but that difference aside, these beasts are nasty, aggressive, and have a painful sting.
+Normally, I am a live-and-let-live kind of person, but in this case, they gotta go.

 This was discovered during routine maintenance and thankfully not during a power outage.
-Mice got into the control box of a newish Cummins 135 KW generator and chewed through what looks like a data buss cable.
+Mice got into the control box of a newish Cummins 135 KW generator and chewed through what looked like a data buss cable.
 The generator would not run and the cable and control board needed to be replaced.

 High winds seem to be the culprit in the collapse of two towers in North Adams.
 According to the Motorola system technicians, it happened at about 12:30 am Sunday morning, which is when all their link loss alarms started going off.
-The larger, self supporting tower broke from it’s mounting plate and tipped over into the smaller guyed tower next to it.
-Effected are WUPE-FM and W226AW (WFCR New England Public Radio) as well as NEPR new station WNNI which has not officially signed on.
+The larger, self-supporting tower broke from its mounting plate and tipped over into the smaller guyed tower next to it.
+Effected are WUPE-FM and W226AW (WFCR New England Public Radio) as well as NEPR’s new station WNNI which has not officially signed on.

-Cellular service for ATT, Verizon and Sprint/NEXTEL were all knocked off line as well internet services and E911 dispatch.
-Those services are coming back on line, with temporary modular cell units en route.
-News report from WWLP channel 22, Springfield, MA:
+Cellular service for ATT, Verizon, and Sprint/NEXTEL were all knocked offline as well as internet services and E911 dispatch.
+Those services are coming back online, with temporary modular cell units en route.
+N

-Restoration work is underway with WUPE-FM expected to return to air at low power by Monday afternoon.
+Restoration work is underway with WUPE-FM expected to return to the air at low power by Monday afternoon.